decentraland/adr/RFC/RFC-4-comms-protocol.md

 ## Voice message

 The voice message is used to send compressed voice samples to other peers.
-At the time of writing this implementation the only supported codec is OPUS, which is the codec number 0 in the enum of enabled codecs.
+At the time of writing this specification the only supported codec is OPUS, which is the codec number 0 in the enum of enabled codecs.
 The voice message MUST also be hinted as UNRELIABLE to prevent network congestion.

 The voice message also contains an "index" field which is a monotinic counter of voice messages, used to concatenate and order de incoming messages in the audio encoder.